 - Inspecting credit/debit card machines before using them.
 If anything is loose, bent or damaged, don’t use it.
 You can gently tug on the device to see if it is loose.

-- To totally avoid becoming a skimming victim at the pump, use cash when you buy gas, which also should knock down the price per gallon you’ll pay.
+- To totally avoid becoming a skimming victim at the pump, use cash when you buy gas!
+This may knock down the price per gallon you’ll pay.

 - When you are at an ATM, hold one hand over the hand that enters your pin.
-When someone places a skimmer on an ATM, they also have a mini camera nearby recording your PIN entry.
+When someone places a skimmer on an ATM they often have a mini camera nearby recording your PIN entry.

 - Monitor your bank and credit card accounts regularly to spot unauthorized charges or cash withdrawals and report them immediately.
 Under federal law, delays in reporting fraudulent transactions can increase your liability for losses.

 - This is not just at gas stations and ATMS!
-Also be cautious at self-checkout machines at grocery stores.
+Be cautious at self-checkout machines at any stores.